KxSystems/docs/docs/ml/toolkit/clustering/algos.md

 clust      The cluster index each data point belongs to.
 Any outliers in the data will return a value of -1 as their cluster. tab        The neighbourhood table defining information about the clusters
 ```
 The predict functionality is contained within the `predict` attribute.
-The function takes the following inputs:
+This function takes the following inputs:

 -   `data` represents the points being analyzed in matrix format, where each column is an individual datapoint

 and returns the predicted clusters of the new data

 The `update` function can be used to update the cluster centres such that the model can react to new data.
-The function takes the following inputs:
+This function takes the following inputs:

 -   `data` represents the points being analyzed in matrix format, where each column is an individual datapoint